seiwynn/seiwynn/README.md

 - 🔍 Seeking jobs/internships in the United States
   - 📫 contact.seiwynn@gmail.com

-- Currently ~~screwing up~~ learning... hmm...multiple things that I'm unsure of?
+- Currently ~~screwing up~~ learning... prob discord bots and a few other things

 - [*Click here for full list of my works*](my_works.md)